fermyon/developer/content/spin/v2/cli-reference.md

                    ghcr.io/ogghead/spin-test-app:0.1.0

 OPTIONS:
+        --annotation <ANNOTATIONS>    Specifies the OCI image manifest annotations (in key=value format).
+Any existing value will be overwritten.
+Can be used multiple times
         --build                       Specifies to perform `spin build` before pushing the application [env: SPIN_ALWAYS_BUILD=]
-    -f, --from <APP_MANIFEST_FILE>    The application to push.
+        --cache-dir <CACHE_DIR>       Cache directory for downloaded registry data -f, --from <APP_MANIFEST_FILE>    The application to push.
 This may be a manifest (spin.toml) file, or a directory containing a spin.toml file.
 If omitted, it defaults to "spin.toml" [default: spin.toml]